How your signing bonus can trap you - and 3 ways to escape

-Your job is to get the honey and avoid the trap.
+Here’s how to get the honey and avoid the trap.

-In the event that things don’t work out and you may want to leave, a signing bonus is designed to keep you in place, even if you’re unhappy.
-(In a study of 1000 workers by Bamboo HR, 31% leave in the first year.)
+In the event that things don’t work out, you want the freedom to leave and a signing bonus is designed to keep you in place, even if you’re unhappy.
+The signing bonus does a few things for the company, not all of them immediately apparent to you.

 The signing bonus may appear to be nothing more than the premium they’re paying for your amazing talent (and who wouldn’t want to believe that?)

 If you leave within 18 to 24 months (the specific payback term will be dictated in your payback agreement), you have to pay it back.